 3. Privacy and safety

-Snapchat is a ton of fun to use, and there’s lots to discover on it.
-Since it’s so easy to add friends in Snapchat, your kids can end up with lots of people you don’t know well on their friends list.
-And depending on your settings, the app can collect a ton of data about your kids’ habits in — and outside of — the app.
+Snapchat is a ton of fun to use, and there's lots to discover on it.
+Since it's so easy to add friends in Snapchat, your kids can end up with lots of people you don't know well on their friends list.
+And depending on your settings, the app can collect a ton of data about your kids' habits in -- and outside of -- the app.
 Snapchat also works with a lot of third parties that they share their data with.

 Just like any other form of social media, Snapchat is not the cause of cyberbullying, sexting, or any other behavioral problem.
 However, it can lead to cyberbullying, sexting and communication with online predators.
 As parents, you can help your kids from becoming victims or even being the instigators.
 It is your duty to check out that your kid is not getting engaged in some disastrous activities while using Snapchat.
+It is worth spending a few minutes to learn about what a parent can do to help keep your teens safer when they use Snapchat.

 To begin with, parents should make sure your kids are mature enough to use the app in fun and positive ways, and have the maturity to respond appropriately if someone uses an image or video they sent against them or if they see another person being the victim of a bully.
 Having a Snapchat Parental Control App can help you set some rules and consequences of inappropriate use.

-If you want to keep an eye on your child, wishing to keep a record of the images that they are sending and receiving from people via Snapchat, just for later reference, you can use software like mSpy and FamiSafe.
+If you want to keep an eye on your child, wishing to keep a record of the images that they are sending and receiving from people via Snapchat, just for later reference, you can use software like mSpy and TeenSafe.

 mSpy spyphoneapp is a top rated, highly popular Snapchat parental control app that helps you monitor on your child's Snapchat activities without needing access to their phone.
 With mSpy Snapchat Parental Control, you can recover the content shared on Snapchat, even if it was deleted.
 It is recommended when it comes to how to monitor Snapchat is down to the fact that it can be monitored remotely.
 You can easily access the target device Snapchat account without knowing the target person.
 It will show you messages that are sent and received on the target device.
 It can also access other instant messages chat services with mSpy including WhatsApp, WeChat, Line, and many others.

-With FamiSafe Control, parents can set up safety features on any phone or mobile device.
+With TeenSafe Control, parents can set up safety features on any phone or mobile device.
 The software is compatible with all major models and brands–including Apple and Android.
 Parents have the option to limit app use either by app type or by appropriateness.
 And, even if parents allow the use of Snapchat, they also may set strict limitations for when the app may be used.
-If homework time is typically from 5 p.m. to 7 p.m., FamiSafe Control allows parents the freedom to restrict the app’s usage during that period.
+If homework time is typically from 5 p.m. to 7 p.m., TeenSafe Control allows parents the freedom to restrict the app’s usage during that period.
+TeenSafe Control is a great way parents can be flexible with how they use snapchat parental controls on their device.

 Talking to your teens before allowing them to use Snapchat is a great start.
 Make sure they understand the risks and the irreparable harm that can come from one picture or saved Snap.
 A teen’s brain isn’t completely developed.
 They’re still maturing, and, as a result, tend to be more impulsive.
 For this reason, teens don’t always understand how those ghost messages don’t really disappear at all.
 Parents, however, do understand the permanence of any message.
 Take control and discuss the rules and regulations of the app with your teen.
 Through Snapchat, you can limit content.
 Always work with a teen to set up their account and discuss what privacy settings are best.
 Never allow their profile to be public.
 And always tell them if and when you will be monitoring their online activity.